KARLAMILYI RUDALL RIVER NATIONAL PARK, WESTERN AUSTRALIA

 Join us on tour as we head to the very remote yet beautiful Karlamilyi (Rudall River) National Park.
 Situated approximately 400 km east of Newman in Western Australia’s Great Sandy Desert, this is one of the most remote wilderness areas in the world.
 At 1,283,706 hectares, the park is the largest in Western Australia.

-Vegetation in the park is a mixture of desert Bloodwood, Feathertop Spinifex, Kanji and Cork tree.
+Vegetation in the park combines desert Bloodwood, Feathertop Spinifex, Kanji and Cork trees.
 River Red Gums and Coolabah trees are found on the river flats.
-After a good rain wildflowers also appear (Mulla Mullas, Grevillea’s, Sturt’s Desert Pea and Hakea’s), adding their beautiful colours to the landscape.
+After a good rain, wildflowers also appear (Mulla Mullas, Grevillea’s, Sturt’s Desert Pea and Hakea’s), adding their beautiful colours to the landscape.

-Seventeen different mammals have been recorded in the park; mainly small creatures such as the Hairy-footed Dunnart and the Spinifex Hopping Mouse.
-Camels and dingoes can be found but other larger mammals seem to have disappeared over time.
+Seventeen mammals have been recorded in the park, mainly small creatures such as the Hairy-footed Dunnart and the Spinifex Hopping Mouse.
+Camels and dingoes can be found, but other larger mammals seem to have disappeared over time.

 Download Trip Dossier Here

 Broome to De Grey River